SystemFw/blog/content/staging/paxos-failures.md

 Isn't v1 somehow stale? racy semantics? v1 doesn't know its original value has succeeded? general point about failure == unknown in distribution

+also add/merge point about two possible outcomes depending on which majority is selected.
+Start with that actually

 selecting v1 is necessary, is it sufficient? yes, cluster intersection

 super important point about the fact you cannot miss